field of poppies california

 The SDSU Creative Writing MFA requires 54 graduate credits.
 The school allows five years for a student to complete the course, but I did it in two and one half.
 Sandra Alcosser, founder and head of the department, helped me design my curriculum.
 I was fortunate to have Professor Ilya Kaminsky for my first 750P class.
 I accidentally enrolled in a final manuscript class normally taken by final semester students.
 Professor Alcosser insisted I stay in the class.
 I grew an academic foot taller.
 The program requires students study diverse subjects, and this allowed me to take a short stories class with Stephen-Paul Martin.
 I came out of Professor Martin’s class with a broader perspective and request for prose writers and skills.
 Professor Megan Marshall’s Living Writers series is instrumental in the MFA.
 Students are exposed monthly to successful writers, many emanating from SDSU.I took three 750P classes with Professor Blas Falconer, and grew a lot.
 The classes were run as a poetry workshop, where Professor Falconer and our peers gave feedback on our poems.
 I was back with Sandra Alcosser, in my final manuscript class but this time she expected more from me and got it, as she supported and cajoled.
 I should mention the department staff.
 Mary Garcia is always around to cheerfully give students sage advice on whatever we ask.
 I left the MFA program confident and enthusiastic because I now had the skills I needed to pursue my writing goals.

-William LuvaasWilliam Luvaas has published three novels, The Seductions of Natalie Bach, Going Under, and Beneath The Coyote Hills, and two story collections, A Working Man’s Apocrypha and Ashes Rain Down: A Story Cycle, The Huffington Post’s 2013 Book of the Year and a finalist for the Next Generation Indie Book Awards.
-A new novel, Welcome to Saint Angel, is forthcoming in the fall of 2017.
+William LuvaasWilliam Luvaas has published four novels, Welcome to Saint Angel, The Seductions of Natalie Bach, Going Under, and Beneath The Coyote Hills, and two story collections, A Working Man’s Apocrypha and Ashes Rain Down: A Story Cycle, The Huffington Post’s 2013 Book of the Year and a finalist for the Next Generation Indie Book Awards.
 His honors include a National Endowment for the Arts Fellowship, first place in Glimmer Train’s Fiction Open Contest, The Ledge Magazine’s Fiction Contest, and Fiction Network’s 2nd National Fiction Competition.
 His work has appeared in dozens of publications, including Antioch Review, The American Fiction Anthology, Glimmer Train, Grain Mag., North American Review, The Sun, Texas Review, The Village Voice and The Washington Post Book World.
 He has taught writing at San Diego State University, U.C.
 Riverside, and The Writers Voice in New York, and is Online Fiction Editor for Cutthroat: A Journal of the Arts.
 Luvaas lives in Los Angeles with his wife Lucinda, an artist and film maker.

 Here is what Bill has to say about our program: